brunos30/brunos30/README.md

 - 👋 Hi, I’m @brunos30
 - 👀 I’m interested in aprender programação
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Linguagem C
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: ascessando meu instagram  @brunos_30

 <!---
 brunos30/brunos30 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.